THE MAJOR BARBARA (1962)

 That Shaw should take the Salvation Army seriously came as a surprise to the orthodox when he wrote it, for he was regarded more as a devil's disciple, but Shaw was convinced that the Salvation Army had restored joy to religion.
 Judi Dench, who has a cottage next door to a Salvation Army centre, commented: "The problem of lack of money is as relevant today as when the play was written.
 Shaw believed that one had a duty not to be poor."

 Major Barbara was presented under the Play of the Week banner and was a Granada TV Network production.
 It was edited for television by Maurice Colbourne and directed by Stuart Burge.
 The production also starred Michael Bangerter as Stephen Undershaft, the son of Lady Britomart.
 Michael Robbins (pictured top of page with Judi Dench) was also in the cast.
-An interview with Michael Bangerter along with photographs from this production of Major Barbara can be found by following the links in the right side column.
+An interview with Michael Bangerter along with photographs from this production of Major Barbara can be found by following these links:

 Review: Original TV Times article by Sally Cline, published for October 21st 1962 issue.

 Photographs courtesy of Michael Bangerter